whalebone/wb-docs/en/local_resolver.rst

   ============ ========= ======= =========================== ===================================
   Direction    Protocol  Port    Source IP/Domain            Description
   ============ ========= ======= =========================== ===================================
-  Inbound      TCP       80      127.0.0.1                   Resolver's processes communication
+  Inbound      TCP       ANY     127.0.0.1                   Resolver's processes communication
   ============ ========= ======= =========================== ===================================

 .. note:: Should you need sizing estimation for large ISP or Enterprise network contact Whalebone.
 Whalebone local resolver will need approx. twice the RAM and CPU than usual resolver (BIND, Unbound).

 Installation of a new resolver
 ==============================

-Simplified procedure can be found in the youtube video below.
+You can watch step-by-step video guide about installation procedure below:

 .. raw:: html